 NativeSerializer uses PHP's build in serialize and unserialize functions.
-Serialized envelopes are base64 encoded and signed (via an HMAC) with a key given to NativeSerializer in its constructor.
-The signature is a way to authenticate the message (make sure it came from a source known to use).
+Serialized envelopes are base64 encoded and signed (via a Signer).
+The signature is a way to authenticate the message: make sure it came from a known source and hasn't been tampered with

 '''

 <?php

+use PMG\Queue\Signer\HmacSha256;

 use PMG\Queue\Serializer\NativeSerializer;